-BATTERY CIRCUIT BREAKER PANEL
+CIRCUIT BREAKER PANEL

-Most electrical standard equipment devices are controlled with circuit breakers located under the port aft seat.
+Most electrical standard equipment devices are controlled with circuit breakers located below the helm.
 The breakers are labeled to identify the device protected.
 These breakers will activate if overloaded and cut power to the switch.
 To restore power, turn off the device, push the breaker button in and release.
 If the button continues to pop out when the device is used, see your authorized Cobalt dealer.
 Your boat may not be equipped with all of these features or options.